Multicultural Postdoctoral Residency

 Eligibility: Employment is contingent upon proof of eligibility to work in the United States.

-Application Procedure: ***Applications need to be postmarked by January 13, 2020 or emailed by 5pm on Jan 13th, 2020.
-It is our hope to notify applicants regarding interview offers by late January/early February.
-Phone interviews will be offered to select applicants and will occur in early February.
-CAPS will participate in APPIC Postdoctoral Uniform Notification Day (February 24, 2020).
+Application Procedure: ****Applications need to be submitted by January 17, 2021, at 5:00 PM.
+It is our hope to notify applicants regarding interview offers by early February.
+Phone or video conference interviews will be offered to select applicants and will occur in February.
+CAPS will participate in a local Postdoctoral Uniform Notification Day (February 22, 2021).
 All position offers will be made on that day.

-Proof of eligibility for employment, required by U.S. Department of Homeland Security, Bureau of Citizenship and Immigration Services, must have been furnished to Human Resources Service Group before the start date.
+Proof of eligibility for employment, required by U.S. Department of Homeland Security, Bureau of Citizenship and Immigration Services, must have been furnished to Human Resources (University Personnel) Service Group before the start date.

 San José State University is an Affirmative Action/Equal Opportunity Employer.
 We consider qualified applicants for employment without regard to race, color, religion, national origin, age, gender, gender identity/expression, sexual orientation, genetic information, medical condition, marital status, veteran status, or disability.
 This policy applies to all San José State University students, faculty, and staff as well as University programs and activities.
 Reasonable accommodations are made for applicants with disabilities who self-disclose.
 Note that all San José State University employees are considered mandated reporters under the California Child Abuse and Neglect Reporting Act and are required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.